 You won’t own the design until you pay for itCrowdsourced designers own the copyright to their submissions (except for your company name, tagline, or any imagery that you provide) until they’re awarded with the job and properly compensated.
 Then the ownership transfers directly to you.
 But what happens if you like different elements of different designs from different designers?
 Well, mixing and matching designs is against the rules.
 You must pick one design contest winner and roll with his or her design submission, instead of taking elements from another designer who didn’t win and violating their copyright.
 For more details on the crowdsourcing process, read this article about logo design contests.

 To Crowdsource or Not To Crowdsource?
 That is the Question.If you decide to go through a crowdsourcing service to obtain a new logo, then you’ll enjoy some benefits.
 Not only are there a multitude of designs from a global talent pool to choose from, but the whole process will probably be quick and cost-efficient.
-However, crowdsourcing is generally considered a bad idea, mostly due to the relatively poor-quality submissions, lack of designer relationship, and plagiarism concerns.
-There are more ethical, budget-friendly options available.
+Nonetheless, people generally view crowdsourcing as an unfavorable approach primarily because of the submissions’ relatively lower quality, absence of a designer connection, and worries about plagiarism.
+However, there exist more ethical and cost-effective alternatives.
 If you don’t have the means to fund the salary of an in-house graphic designer or hire a professional design firm, then have you thought about hiring a freelance designer?
 Their flexibility and specialized creative talent make them worth considering at least.
 Plus, you can gradually build a relationship with them for future projects.
 Read this article to compare design contests, agencies, and freelancers to find out which way of achieving a logo design works best for you.
 Whatever you decide, keep in mind that logo design is such an important part of the branding process, and it needs to be done correctly.
 Because when it’s done badly, it can jeopardize the reputation of your business, and ultimately cost you customers.